Monday, 26th of February 2018

 “Besides this earth, and besides the race of men, there is an invisible world and a kingdom of spirits: that world is round us, for it is everywhere; and those spirits watch us, for they are commissioned to guard us; and if we were dying in pain and shame, if scorn smote us on all sides, and hatred crushed us, angels see our tortures, recognize our innocence…, and God waits only the separation of spirit from flesh to crown us with a full reward…”.
 These words often cross my mind when I am in asylum from the light and true….
 They always have the will to twist these moments and turn my pessimist into strength and reliance: these words and my sweet Venus.

 Words started to fall and shaping an affable nest in my hands.
 Pages immersed and become profound as a forest.
-A deer woke up and cautiously march until reach a niche of my bare skin to kindly caress it.
+A deer woke up and cautiously marched until reach a niche of my bare skin to caress it.

 My Life is made of unexpected consonances that make me smile once in a while.
 Sometimes, words are stollen from me and, ever and again, restituted.
 Thank you Flaneur for this precious gift.

 “For some nights I slept profoundly; but still every morning I felt the same lassitude, and a languor weighed upon me all day.
 I felt myself a changed girl.
 A strange melancholy was stealing over me, a melancholy that I would not have interrupted.
 Dim thoughts of death began to open, and an idea that I was slowly sinking took gentle, and, somehow, not unwelcome possession of me.
 If it was sad, the tone of mind which this induced was also sweet.
 Whatever it might be, my soul acquiesced in it.”